Ji-Hwan Bae Preview, Player Props: Pirates vs. Brewers

 Brewers Pitching Rankings

-- The pitching staff for the Brewers has a collective 8.9 K/9, which ranks 13th in MLB.
+- The 8.9 strikeouts per nine innings put together by the Brewers pitching staff ranks 13th in MLB.

-- The Brewers' 3.98 team ERA ranks 10th among all league pitching staffs.
+- The Brewers have a 3.97 team ERA that ranks ninth across all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.